ToMooGo/First-Repo/README.md

 # First-Repo
-Hi there, I'm [Your Name] 👋
+Hi there, I'm Tom

-🎓 Physics Graduate | Data Analyst | Simulation Specialist
+Theoretical physicist | Data Analyst | Simulation Specialist

 I am a Physics graduate with a passion for uncovering insights through mathematical modeling and computational analysis.
 My background in physics provides me with a rigorous foundation in statistics and uncertainty, which I apply to business data, operations, and risk assessment.

-🛠️ Technical Toolkit
+Technical Toolkit

 Category